DipanshuShukla/ESP-PPM/README.md

 ## Overview

 IOT based project for ESP8266 module to be used as an ppm reciever for a drone flight controller.
-I personally used the ESP-12E.

 The ESP*12E ESP8266 WiFi Module is a self contained SOC with integrated TCP/IP protocol stack that can give any microcontroller access to your WiFi network.
 The ESP8266 is capable of either hosting an application or offloading all Wi*Fi networking functions from another application processor.